 As a school with a vision for happy, confident and creative children our curriculum embraces the use of art across all subjects.
 This page gives a glimpse of some of the fantastic work happening at Anson Primary School.

 Children are encouraged to develop a range of materials, creatively, from a young age to express themselves, share their ideas and unlock their imaginations.
-As a school with an emotion in our vision statement it isn't surprising that we use art to unlock the feelings of pupils.
-These scribble emotions from Reception are a great example that combination.
+As a school with an emotion in our vision statement it isn't surprising that we use art to unlock the feelings of pupils but here are the other intentions of our curriculum:

 It is important to us that art is embedded across the curriculum and linked to our focus areas of learning.
 Artist John Dyer's 'Last Chance to Paint' project aimed to make lasting and positive connections between children and the natural world.
 During our science and geography 'Rainforest' focus in Year 2, the children took part in a live art workshop with John, creating some stunning pieces of work.